-Your content model should include content types that model your topics.
-Events, articles, products, and whatever other topics you have should be defined as content types, broken down into the fields needed, with validations to ensure they are correctly entered.
+Your content model should include content types that form your topics.
+Events, articles, products, and anything else you have should be defined as content types, broken down into the fields needed and include validations to ensure they are correctly entered.

-Topics should be Individually authorable.
-Each topic can be created on its own, and each topic is about just one thing.
+Topics should be: - Individually authorable.
+Each topic is about one area and can be created on its own.

-Topics should be Always reusable.
-Each topic may always appear in multiple places and across different channels, so should be free of content or layout, and be usable anywhere.
+Always reusable.
+A single topic can appear in multiple places and across different channels, so should be free of being locked to specific content or layout, and be usable anywhere.

-An event, for example, is the kind of thing you would want to be shown on a web page and on a watch screen and in a number of different contexts.
+An event, for example, is the kind of thing you would want shown on a web page and on a watch screen; in a number of different contexts.

-This is the idea: editors should not have to duplicate their efforts by duplicating topics.
-The term “Create Once, Publish Everywhere,” made famous by NPR, describes this idea.
+That's the concept: editors should not have to multiply their efforts by duplicating topics.
+The saying “Create Once, Publish Everywhere,” made famous by NPR, describes this idea.

-Instead of having one version of the event, for instance, for web and a second copy-and-pasted version for a watch screen, editors should be able to reuse the same event everywhere.
+For instance, instead of having an initial version of the event for the web and a copy-and-pasted version for a watch screen, editors should be able to reuse the same event everywhere.

-When creating your topics, it’s important to make each topic a distinct content type.
-Each topic should have separate content types.
-Even when they share the same fields as other content types, they often have different governance models, thus requiring different permissions, different internationalization plans, different functional requirements on the front end, and different organization requirements.
+When creating your topics, it’s important to make each topic has distinct and separate content types.
+Even when they share the same fields as other content types, they often have different governance models; thus requiring different permissions, internationalization plans, functional requirements on the front end, and organization requirements.
 Rachel Lovinger gives the following example:

 “A Press Release may be very similar to a general Content Page, but only the Press Release is going to appear in an automatically aggregated Newsroom.
 It’s easier for these to be filtered out if they’re a unique type of content.”

-To deliver topics across multiple channels, they should be free of layout and context, and composed of pieces of content, in the form of fields and references.
+To deliver topics across multiple channels, they should be free of any predefined layout and context, and composed of pieces of content in the form of fields and references.

 In most cases, editors will still require a way to manage the contexts in which these topics appear.
 Rachel Lovinger calls this the Assembly model which she describes as “The way content creators will put individual content items together to make web pages, campaigns, documents, or other content products.”

 To build your assembly model, you will create assemblies in addition to your topics.
-Assemblies are also content types, but generally with less diversity of fields, as they don’t describe what your site is about, but rather how it is put together.
+Assemblies are also content types, but generally with less diverse fields, as they don’t describe what your site is about, but rather how it is put together.

 Assemblies have fields for layout and site navigation data, they sometimes also have additional metadata for SEO or analytics, but they don’t have content in them.
 Assemblies use reference fields to refer to topics.

-Assemblies can be nested inside other assemblies, so they can also have reference fields that refer to other assembles.
+Assemblies can be nested inside other assemblies, so they can also have reference fields that refer to other assemblies.